1990-2005 Fleer / SkyBox Basketball Set Tier List - Tier 2: Blue-Chip Support

 Tier Overview

 These are the support products that still feel real when you put them in front of experienced collectors.
-They are not inner-circle anchors, but they are far stronger than ordinary branch or legacy-name products.
+They are not inner-circle anchors, but they are far stronger than ordinary branch or legacy-name products and much less likely to be nostalgia-only traps.

 This is where Fleer / SkyBox separates itself from safer brands.
 These products matter because they taught collectors to chase texture, inserts, and autograph lanes instead of relying only on flagship paper or a single premium product.